ויצעק העם אל־משׁה ויתפלל משׁה אל־יהוה ותשׁקע האשׁ׃

-THE LEGISLATOR’S DILEMMA.
+THE LEGISLATOR’S DILEMMA

-THE HIDDEN FACE OF COMPLAINT.
+THE HIDDEN FACE OF COMPLAINING

-The parasha this week takes through the first of a litany of complaints in the Book of Numbers, each complaint stemming from a hidden agenda.
+The parasha this week takes us through the first of a litany of complaints in the Book of Numbers, each complaint stemming from a hidden agenda.

-As commentator rashi said, they really had no real cause to complain.
+As commentator Rashi said, they really had no real cause to complain.
 I remember one of my sons who always complained about my wife’s excellent cooking.
 After he had been away from home for a couple of years, he admitted that what he missed the most about home was the three meals served everyday without fail.
 Like the Children of Israel in the desert, he freely received all that he needed and really had nothing to complain about.